 Contact your subject specialist to learn more about the Libraries and how we can help.

 Course Materials: Our librarians can help you find and reserve supplemental reading material for your courses.
 We can set aside books for your students or scan chapters and journal articles into eLC.
 In addition, we can help with open educational resources and copyright questions.

 Special Collections: In addition to finding primary source material for your research or your class sessions, consider applying to become a Special Collections Libraries Faculty Teaching Fellow, where you can work with our archivists to design active learning archives-based courses.

-Special tools: Learn how to use browser extensions like LibKey Nomad for full-text, off-campus access to your favorite journals.
+Special tools: Learn how to use browser plugins like LibKey Nomad for full-text, off-campus access to articles and your favorite journals.
 Take advantage of EndNote and RefWorks for citations.
 And learn about how our tech at the Makerspace, GIS lab, or Digital Humanities Lab can help you and your students take projects to the next level.

 Follow us at @ugalibs.